lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 ## AP Disparities

 Some characters will have higher AP totals than others.
 Is that fair?
 Sure it is, as long you realize that it's the player's choice.
-Characters in FS3 have equal *opportunity*, but ultimately you get to pick which you want to play.
-A Navy SEAL shouldn't have the same number of action-oriented skills as a fresh-from-boot-camp recruit or a galley cook (unless the cook is also Stephen Seagal).
-A master shouldn't be on even footing with his apprentice, nor a superhero with his sidekick.
+Characters in FS3 have equal *opportunity*, but ultimately you pick what you want to play.

+The system is designed so that abilities central to the game's "action" cost more than other abilities.
+A Navy SEAL will obviously have more action-oriented skills than a master cook (unless the cook is also Stephen Seagal).
+They're both great at what they do - one just needs more AP to get there.

 But why would you want to play a lower-powered character in the first place?
 Why not maximize your allowable AP rating?